davidski/tidyrisk-docker/README.md

 ### Data Storage

 You can share data between your local host and the evaluator instance by mounting volumes to the container's `/home/rstudio` directory.

 To store data in a pre-existing `data` subdirectory in your host's current working directory, use the following command:

 > `docker run -d -p 8787:8787 -v $(pwd)/data:/home/rstudio davidski/evaluator-docker:latest`

 ## See Also

-* [Evaluator](https://evaluator.severski.net) - For information on the Evaluator risk
+* [tidyrisk](https://tidyrisk.org) - For information on the tidyrisk family.
-quantification toolkit.
 * [Rocker Wiki](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image) - For additional
 options on running and configuring the Dockerized RStudio instance.

 ### Alternative Images

 * `noLD` contains a Rocker-derived version of r-devel without long double support for testing.

 ## Contributing